chantelwetzel-noaa/wcgfishSAP/www/README.md

 4. **gt Tables**: Use an R code block to include tables.
 Ensure that the `gt` library is installed in the code block before rendering and saving the file.
 For more information about `gt` and its functions, click [here](https://gt.rstudio.com/).
 If coloring the cells of the table, use the `viridis` palette.

-Before running the Shiny app, knit the edited Rmd file to HTML.
+Before running the Shiny app, knit the edited Rmd file to HTML, and restart RStudio.
 Changes made should then be visible on the app.

 To edit the appearance of the HTML files within the app, edit the `height` parameter where each file is rendered in `server.R`.
 All outputs are under the comment: